Evolution of Cybersecurity

 We are in the year 2018 and Cybersecurity is not only important but a necessity for every business.
 In the olden days (the 80s and 90s) data security as it was called then was perceived more of a necessary ‘evil’ as it costed resources, money, time and effort with little tangible value-add for the business.
 Although it is impossible to believe it now, in the earlier days, the solution to any cybercrime was to temporarily suspend the internet services.
-But not anymore in today’s scenario.
+But it is not the case anymore in today’s scenario.
 With the ever-changing cyber threat environment, it is a business imperative to put in place a strong cybersecurity program.
-While no one can assure fool-proof security, yet a matured cyber security program can reduce risks, minimize impacts from security incidents, recover business operations faster and revert to business-as-usual mode.
+While no one can assure foolproof security, yet a matured cybersecurity program can reduce risks, minimize impacts from security incidents, recover business operations faster, and revert to business-as-usual mode.

 The birth of the first computer virus

 The first computer virus was born because of an innocent mishap.
 If we look at the early 1970s, BBN Technologies engineer Bob Thomas, created a code which would result in an easy movement of the program between computer systems that were connected by ARPANET, the foundation version of the internet.
-The program code had no intention of causing any harm, but it displayed a funny message, “I’m the Creeper: catch me if you can!”.
-In a response, Bob Thomas’s friend Ray Tomlinson (inventor of e-mail) coded an advanced version of the program which would be able to duplicate itself on the connected computer systems.
+The program code had no intention to cause any harm, but it displayed a funny message, “I’m the Creeper: Catch me if you can!”
+In response, Bob Thomas’ friend Ray Tomlinson (inventor of email) coded an advanced version of the program that can duplicate itself on the connected computer systems.
 Now, this program called Reaper, would delete Bob Thomas’ original program and copy itself on it.
 The war between the Creeper and Reaper was a significant moment in the history of cybersecurity.

 Role of a cybersecurity program

 Cybersecurity is evolving at a rapid pace and certainly, there is no slowing down.
-From the time of the first virus attack in 1989, The Morris Worm which infected around 6000 computers then to today where cybersecurity has become a board-room level concern, we have come a long way.
+From the time of the first virus attack in 1989, The Morris Worm which infected around 6000 computers then to today from where cybersecurity has become a board-room level concern.
+We came a long way.
 Today, cybersecurity is viewed as a business enabler.
 Progressive organizations integrate cybersecurity with their business and the matured ones make security a part of their culture.

-Given the criticality of data and its supporting IT infrastructure, the executive helming the organizational cyber security program often titled the Chief Information Security Officer (CISO) is among the most notable members in the boardroom.
+Given the criticality of data and its supporting IT infrastructure, the executive helming the organizational cybersecurity program often titled the Chief Information Security Officer (CISO) and among the most notable members in the boardroom.